-If you watched NBC's “Today” show this morning, then you saw Fernando Ruiz represent New Mexico in the show's “United Plates of Thanksgiving: 52 Recipes From 52 Chefs Across the Country” segment.
-On behalf of New Mexico, Ruiz—head chef at Chama Land and Cattle Company and former Santacafé chef—showcased the smoky flavor of chipotle and the longtime tradition of chorizo Thanksgiving stuffing in his New Mexico dish, Cornbread and Chorizo-Stuffed Pork Chops with Cherry Chipotle Glaze.
+When chef Fernando Ruiz represented New Mexico in the Today Show’s “United Plates of Thanksgiving: 52 Recipes From 52 Chefs Across the Country” segment he showcased the smoky flavor of chipotle and the longtime tradition of chorizo Thanksgiving stuffing in his New Mexico dish, Cornbread and Chorizo-Stuffed Pork Chops with Cherry Chipotle Glaze.

-This is not the celebrated chef's first time in the TV spotlight, not by a long shot.
-With a trio of coveted championships, he's a Food Network favorite.
-In March, Ruiz became a “Beat Bobby Flay”champion," with his signature dish, chiles en nogada—a ground meat-stuffed poblano topped with walnut sauce and pomegranate seeds.
+This is not the celebrated Ruiz’s first time in the TV spotlight, not by a long shot.
+With a trio of coveted championships, he’s a Food Network favorite.
+In March—head chef at Chama Land and Cattle Company and former Santacafé chef—became a “Beat Bobby Flay”champion,” with his signature dish, chiles en nogada—a ground meat-stuffed poblano topped with walnut sauce and pomegranate seeds.
 Ruiz made his classic version of the dish—which portrays the Mexican flag with its trio of red, white and green colors—and beat the legendary chef.
-In addition, Ruiz was the winner of “Chopped” in 2016 and the champion of "Guy's Grocery Games” in 2015.
+In addition, Ruiz was the winner of “Chopped” in 2016 and the champion of “Guy’s Grocery Games” in 2015.

 Any Food Network fan knows that Santa Fe has long starred on its top shows, thanks to creative and charismatic chefs like Ruiz.
 One of the network’s most popular, long-running programs, “Diners, Drive-ins & Dives” —known simply as DDD by its fans—has brought its spiky blonde-haired, beach boy-styled host Guy Fieri to no less than 15 Santa Fe restaurants, where he’s been bowled over by the big flavors in our mid-sized city.